Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 <br>
 <br>

-**Success! 🎉 we should still have a functioning timer with no dependency - congratulations!**
+**Success! 🎉 we should have a functioning timer with no weird dependency issues - Congratulations!**

 <br>